The Product Regulation and Liability Review: Austria

 Year in review

-1 Eva Spiegel is a partner and Florian Horak is a consultant at Wolf Theiss Rechtsanwälte GmbH & Co KG.
+1 Eva Spiegel is a partner and Katrin Antl is a senior associate at Wolf Theiss Rechtsanwälte GmbH & Co KG.

 2 Federal Act of 21 January 1988 Governing the Liability for a Defective Product, BGBl.
 No. 99/1988, as amended.